Scintillation characteristics of an undoped CsI crystal at low-temperature for dark matter search: Scintillation characteristics of the undoped CsI crystal

-The DCR is a significant noise source, particularly at room temperature, while it decreases significantly at lower temperatures~\cite{lee2022}.
+The DCR is a significant noise source, particularly at room temperature, while it decreases significantly at lower temperatures~\cite{Lightfoot:2008im,lee2022,Vacheret:2011zza}.
+The rate is calculated by dividing the number of clusters, which are isolated pulse typically equivalent to single photoelectrons, identified in the pedestal regions by the corresponding time interval from the offline analysis.
 Since the DCR depends on both temperature and bias voltage, we assessed the DCR by varying temperature and overvoltage, as shown in Fig.~\ref{dcr}.
 The DCR increases with higher overvoltage and exhibits a dramatic decrease at lower temperatures.
-For instance, at room temperature, the DCR is about 700\,kHz with $\Delta V$ = 5\,V and decreased to 0.2\,kHz at 160\,K.
+For instance, at room temperature, the DCR is about 700\,kHz with $\Delta V$ = 5\,V and decreased to 0.2\,kHz at 150\,K. Below 150 K, the DCR drops further, resulting in poor statistical reliability, therefore, data in this region were not included in the analysis.

-Crosstalk refers to the probability of an electron in one pixel with photon heat triggering another pixel, resulting in multiple photoelectron events.
-Crosstalk is independent of temperature variation but highly dependent on bias voltage~\cite{lee2022,lightfoot2008}.
-We evaluate the crosstalk probability at room temperature by varying overvoltage, as summarized in Table~\ref{crosstalk}.
-In the calculation of the light yield, we have accounted for effects from the DCR and crosstalk.
+Crosstalk refers to the probability that a secondary photon, emitted during the avalanche generation process in one pixel following a true photon hit, triggers another pixel, resulting in multiple photoelectron events.
+Crosstalk can be categorized into internal Crosstalk (iCT) and external Crosstalk (eCT), depending on where the secondary avalanche occurs. iCT occurs when the secondary avalanche happens in a nearby pixel within the same SiPM, while eCT occurs when the emitted luminescence escapes from the SiPM and fires another SiPM at a distance~\cite{Wang:2022ekc}.
+Crosstalk is independent of temperature variation but highly dependent on bias voltage~\cite{lee2022,Lightfoot:2008im}.
+Both iCT and eCT probabilities were measured at room temperature.

+The iCT probability is estimated from the charge distribution of DCR, as shown in Fig. 3 of Ref.~\cite{lee2022}.
+We can easily identify single-photoelectron and multi-photoelectron events to evaluate the crosstalk probability as the ratio of the number of charge-weighted multi-photoelectrons to single-photoelectrons.
+This measurement was first performed with a single SiPM turned on.
+Then, the same measurement was repeated with both SiPMs turned on.
+In this case, a higher crosstalk probability was observed compared to the single SiPM measurement, indicating the presence of eCT due to the secondary avalanche in the adjacent SiPM.
+The ratio between these two probabilities is used to estimate eCT.
+Table~\ref{crosstalk} summarizes the measured crosstalk probabilities at different overvoltages, averaged over the two SiPMs.
+Due to the increasing gain of the SiPM with higher overvoltages, the crosstalk probability also rises.

-\subsubsection{Light Yield \& Energy resolution}
+\subsubsection{Light yield \& Energy resolution}